ColoringNuns/Nur/README.md

 Use <kbd>W</kbd>, <kbd>S</kbd> and <kbd>ENTER</kbd> to navigate the menus. <br>
 Use <kbd>WASD</kbd> to move, <kbd>H</kbd> to dash and <kbd>J</kbd> to attack.

+# Upcoming

+Note that you can read the issues tab for more up to date information. <br>
+* Sound
+* Death Effects
+* Winning the Game
+* Different Controls

 # Credits

 Generally, art has been jigsawed from countless authors working for free across the internet. <br>